rxchell/hacking-spatial-computing-2025/README.md

 Assessing Reaction Time using AppleVisionPro

 # Assesses Reaction Time
-In this challenge, the goal is to build an application that assesses reaction time Potential Technologies:
+In this challenge, the goal is to build an application that assesses reaction time.

+Potential Technologies:
 - Hand tracking
 - Object manipulation